-Eventually, Jason lashed out at Robbie in front of Lara and she immediately defended Robbie.
-During this moment, Jason professed that Robbie had been picking fights for months, but all Lara could see was her husband’s anger and her son crying.
+Eventually, Jason lashed out at Robbie in front of Lara, and she immediately defended Robbie.
+During this moment, Jason professed that Robbie had been picking fights for months, but all Lara could see was her husband’s anger and her son’s crying.

-Hearing about Robbie’s behavior was so overwhelming for Lara, just as it had been during her divorce.
-Jason felt like he’d been kicked out into the cold, alone in his own marriage.
+Hearing about Robbie’s behavior was overwhelming for Lara, just like during her divorce.
+Jason felt like he’d been kicked out into the cold, alone in his marriage.

 Problem 2: Kids are given the reins of power out of guilt

 In second marriages, parents often hand over way more power to their children than they should.
 Much of this comes from guilt over breaking up the original family.

 A guilt-ridden parent can become permissive, turning a blind eye to their kid’s irresponsibility.
 This can deeply threaten a remarriage.

 Sarah and Jim have adult children from previous marriages.
 Sarah’s 20-year-old son, Trevor, recently dropped out of college and moved in with them.

 He promised to get a job at first but spent much time hanging out with friends.